Bob Jensen (American football): College career

 After the Navy, he attended Iowa State University—then known as Iowa State College of Agriculture and Mechanic Arts—and played college football for the Iowa State Cyclones in 1946 and 1947.
 In 1947, he ranked fifth in the Big Six Conference with 11 receptions for 212 yards.

 Professional career

-He was selected by the Boston Yanks in the 13th round with the 109th pick of the 1948 NFL draft, but he instead took a job with the Carnegie Illinois Steel Company upon graduation.
+He was selected by the Boston Yanks in the 13th round with the 109th overall pick of the 1948 NFL draft, but he instead took a job with the Carnegie Illinois Steel Company upon graduation.
 He signed in July 1948 with the Chicago Rockets of the All-America Football Conference (AAFC).
 He played for the Rockets and the Chicago Hornets in 1948 and 1949, and in the National Football League (NFL) for the Baltimore Colts during the 1950 season.
 He appeared in a total of 34 AAFC and NFL games and had 22 receptions for 290 yards and one touchdown.